 I do not currently have any positions availabale.
 Any individuals interested in joining my lab should contact me as far in advance as possible in case there is an opportunity to include you in a funding application.

 Enquiries from prospective students with independent funding (or with the potential to obtain such funding) are welcomed at any time.
 Funded PhD opportunities are available through schemes operated at a college-wide level, such as the Wellcome Trust-funded 'Molecular and cellular basis of infection' PhD scheme, the MRC scheme (operated centrally by Imperial College Faculty of Medicine), the BBSRC-DTP scheme, and the College-funded PhD studentship programme.
-Note that the BBSRC and MRC schemes are fully funded only for British citizens.
+Note that the BBSRC and MRC schemes are fully funded only for British citizens, while the Wellcome Trust and Imperial schemes are currently funded only for Home/EU fees.
 Schemes typically take applications annually around November-January to begin in the following September/October.
 Other possible sources of funding are described here.

 et al., 2015, Genome Diversity of Epstein-Barr Virus from Multiple Tumor Types and Normal Infection, Journal of Virology, Vol:89, ISSN:0022-538X, Pages:5222-5237